joshbenner/mudsling/docs/dev guide.markdown

 calls through to the actual object in the database without requiring you to have a reference to the actual object.

-The only real change in your coding is that some built-ins might not work as transparently, such as isinstance -- instead, use ObjRef.isa() or .isValid().
+The biggest change in your coding is that some built-ins might not work as transparently, such as isinstance -- instead, use ObjRef.isa() or .isValid().
+The only other thing you'll need to keep in mind is when returning or passing the self variable -- you'll want to usually return or pass self.ref() instead.

 For the most part, calls you make to obtain objects will return ObjRef objects.
 If you really need a first-class reference to the object, you can call the